 Most riders in Maryland are trail riders

-Recreational riding alone supports ~5,000 jobs and adds $268 million in value to the State’s economy.
-The total economic impact of recreational riding in Maryland is $438 million in 2022 dollars.
+Recreational riding alone supports ~5,000 jobs and has a total economic impact of recreational riding in Maryland is $461 million in 2022 dollars.

 Most trail riders in Maryland ride on public land, and those lands are under pressure from all user groups.
 We feel strongly that it is our responsibility to be good stewards of our trails – to share the trails, to be safe on the trails, and to help maintain the trails.
 We also feel strongly that we need to have a seat at the table for any state, county, or local conversations about the recreational use of Maryland’s public lands.